LIFELINE

 Recover mentally after a disaster

-It's normal for you or family members to feel unsettled, depressed, anxious, sad, angry, or exhausted, and to have trouble sleeping, concentrating, or remembering details.
+It's normal for you or your family members to feel unsettled, depressed, anxious, sad, angry, or exhausted, and to have trouble sleeping, concentrating, or remembering details.

 Recovery for children